SwatiTiwari20/student-result-management-system/README.md

 ensure data availability.
 •Users can generate summary reports regarding student performance, subject-wise analysis, semester-wise comparison, and more.

 USER CLASSES AND CHARACTERISTICS:
 User Classes:
 •Administrators: Manage system configurations, user roles, and access permissions.
 •Teachers: Input student results, generate reports, and monitor student performance.
 •Students: View their own results and academic progress.
 •Registrar: Oversee the overall result management process and system functionality.

 Characteristics:
 •Administrators: Have full access to system functionalities.
 •Teachers: Access limited to result input and reporting features.
 •Students: Can only view their own results and academic information.
 •Registrar: Manages overall system operations and user access.

 General Constraints-
 •Adherence to privacy and data protection regulations.
 •Compatibility with modern web browsers and devices.
 •Scalability to accommodate increasing data and user load.
 •Users must have their correct usernames and passwords to enter into their online accounts and do actions.

+FUNCTIONAL REQUIREMENTS

-FUNCTIONAL REQUIREMENTSFunctional requirements are the following:
+Functional requirements are the following:
 •User authentication: Implement a secure login system where college administrators, faculty, and staff can access the SRMS using unique credentials.
 •Result management: Enable faculty members to input and update student result data for